microsoft/tilecode/manual.md

 # this is an empty front matter
 ---

-# Getting Started
+# Overview

+TileWorld is a game creation app that allows you to design and play games directly on MakeCode Arcade devices.
+TileWorld games are based on the familiar paradigm of a board with pieces that can move from one tile of the board to an adjacent tile.
 You can run TileWorld in your [web browser](https://microsoft.github.io/pxt-tileworld/), or on any [MakeCode Arcade device](https://arcade.makecode.com/hardware).
 Simply copy the appropriate [UF2 file](https://github.com/microsoft/pxt-tileworld/releases/) to your MakeCode Arcade device to get started.

-# Overview

 * [Load Screen and Navigation](#loadscreen)
 * [Overview of TileWorld Screens](#gamehome)